Steamy, steady and sanctuary -

-Located at Sunds Grustag on Värmdö, available by bus/car/boat 40 minutes from central Stockholm and open to visit and utilize for anyone interested - just bring some fire wood and a towel.
+The sauna was located at Sunds Grustag on Värmdö, available by bus/car/boat about 40 minutes from central Stockholm and open to visit and utilize for anyone interested.